Photovoltaic PID Testing

 In this post, only the shunting type PID (PID-s) will be considered.
 PID-s is a common degradation that can develop rapidly and can cause severe reductions in module performance, due to the decreased parallel (shunt) resistance (Rp) and a reduction of fill factor (FF).
 PID can be reversed to some extent if detected in time, so it is crucial to find cheaper methods for detecting PID.
 Read the full research paper here.

 PID testing equipment

-Finding low-cost practical means of PID detection can help O&M companies and PV power plant owners in reaching a better return on investment.
-We, therefore, chose to develop such a practical solution at emazys.
+Finding a low-cost practical means of PID detection can help O&M companies and PV power plant owners in reaching a better return on investment.
+We therefore chose to develop such a practical solution at emazys.

 A PV analyzer from EmaZys (Z100), was used to detect the shunting level of the panels.
 The best performing panel and worst five performing panels have been selected for laboratory testing with the purpose to evaluate the module health state, and evaluate the robustness of the EmaZys PV Analyzer PID detection capabilities.
 The laboratory Electroluminescence (EL) imaging and I-V characterization tests confirm that this is a case of PID of shunting type.
 The maximum power has dropped significantly from the datasheet rating, as well as the fill factor.
 The figures below show EL measurements, confirming the suspected degradation in this case.
 The pattern is consistent with PID – see FIGURE 2 and 3 below.